 Almost all businesses produce some hazardous waste.
-It is vital to understand the statutory definition of hazardous waste which has been established under the EU Waste Framework Directive.
+It is vital to understand the statutory definition of hazardous waste originally established under the EU Waste Framework Directive.
 This differs in several respects from the definition of hazardous substances used in health and safety legislation.
 The quantity is irrelevant in deciding whether a waste is hazardous.

-Hazardous waste is defined by reference to the European Waste Catalogue (EWC).
-A waste stream will be hazardous if its entry in the EWC is marked with an asterisk.
-Many wastes have mirror entries, ie paired hazardous and non-hazardous entries, in the EWC and must be assessed to determine whether they contain dangerous substances and display hazardous properties.
+Hazardous waste is defined by reference to the List of Wastes (LOW), also known as the European Waste Catalogue (EWC).
+A waste stream will be hazardous if its entry in the LOW is marked with an asterisk.
+Many wastes have mirror entries, ie paired hazardous and non-hazardous entries, in the LOW and must be assessed to determine whether they contain dangerous substances and display hazardous properties.
 Most small businesses will rely on their waste management contractor to assess whether a waste stream is hazardous.

 This topic enables waste producers to assess whether or not their waste is hazardous.

 Key points you need to know on this topic.

 Detailed information on all matters in this topic.